Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ## Object-oriented design of key subsystems

-Our [initial UML diagram](Images/first_uml.png) from one of our initial meetings was limited, however over time, additional key features were added into the following UML diagrams for each of the three sub-systems.
+Our [initial UML diagram](Images/first_uml.png) from one of our initial meetings was limited.
+During each sprint, the object oriented design of our product were changed depending on the tests that we had passed.
+In this section, we will explain the object oriented design of each of our key subsystems, while considering where there could be room for improvement during future sprints.

 ### DESKTOP DESIGN